 What is IBS?

 Irritable bowel syndrome is a chronic condition that affects the large intestine (colon) and causes cramping, abdominal pain, bloating, gas, and altered bowel habits: sudden or recurrent bouts of diarrhea and/or constipation.
 IBS-C refers to IBS with constipation, and IBS-D is IBS with diarrhea.
 Post infectious IBS occurs suddenly after food poisoning or gastroenteritis.
 IBS affects between 25 and 45 million people in the United States, or about 1 in 6.
+That is a staggering 20 percent of us.

 IBS has historically been considered a “diagnosis of exclusion.”
-That means extensive testing has ruled out other conditions and causes of symptoms, such as Crohn’s or Celiac.
+That means extensive testing has ruled out other conditions and causes of symptoms, such as Crohn’s or Celiac disease.
 Because of the range of symptoms and varying causes, IBS is notoriously difficult to treat.
 I still find it common that my IBS clients have seen five, maybe even 10 doctors, and have had colonoscopies and other invasive tests.
 Nowadays, IBS is more common, and less diagnostic testing is needed.
 It typically presents with well defined symptoms and patterns.

 What Causes IBS?